 - (d) To be informed of and oversee the process of preparing and presenting the mandatory financial reporting of the Company and, where appropriate, the Group, checking for compliance with legal requirements, the accurate demarcation of the consolidated group and the correct application of accounting policies and ensuring the integrity of said financial reporting, and to submit recommendations or proposals aimed at ensuring its integrity to the Board of Directors.
 If, after the review conducted by the Audit Committee in the course of its oversight of the financial and non-financial reporting, it is dissatisfied with any aspect, it must express its opinion to the Board of Directors.
-In particular, at its meeting of February 27, 2020, the Audit Committee reviewed the annual financial statements (statement of financial position, income statement and the notes thereto) and management reports of both the Company and its consolidated group.
-It also issued a report on the third guarterly interim dividend payment charged to the 2019 profit at its meeting of December 11, 2019 and regarding payment of the first quarterly interim dividend charged to the 2020 profit at the Audit Committee meeting held on March 19, 2020.
-Lastly, it reported on payment of the second quarterly interim dividend charged to the 2020 profit at the Audit Committee meeting held on September 15, 2020. - (e) To review internal control and risk management systems on a regular basis, so that main risks are properly identified, managed and disclosed.
-In particular, control and risk management policy must identify, at least: - the different types of risk (operational, technological, financial, legal, reputational, social, environmental, political, etc.) the Company is exposed to, including contingent liabilities and other off-balance sheet risks among the financial and economic risks; - (ii) the determination of the risk level the Company sees as acceptable; - (iii) the measures in place to mitigate the impact of the risks identified, should they materialize; and

-(iv) the internal reporting and control systems which will be used to control and manage said risks, including the aforementioned contingent liabilities and offbalance sheet risks.
-In this respect, the Audit Committee assessed the security control systems of the Company's information and/or technological systems (cybersecurity) at its meeting of January 29, 2020.
+In particular, at its meeting of February 23, 2021, the Audit Committee reviewed the annual financial statements (statement of financial position, income statement and the notes thereto) and management reports of both the Company and its consolidated group.
+It also issued a report on the third guarterly interim dividend payment charged to the 2020 profit at its meeting of December 14, 2020 and regarding payment of the first guarterly interim dividend charged to the 2021 profit at the Audit Committee meeting held on March 22, 2021.
+Lastly, it reported on payment of the second quarterly interim dividend charged to the 2021 profit at the Audit Committee meeting held on September 21, 2021. - (e) To review internal control and risk management systems on a regular basis, so that main risks are properly identified, managed and disclosed.
+In particular, control and risk management policy must identify, at least: - (i) the different types of risk (operational, technological, financial, legal, reputational, social, environmental, political, etc.) the Company is exposed to, including contingent liabilities and other off-balance sheet risks among the financial and economic risks; - (ii) the determination of the risk level the Company sees as acceptable; - (iii) the measures in place to mitigate the impact of the risks identified, should they materialize; and - (iv) the internal reporting and control systems which will be used to control and manage said risks, including the aforementioned contingent liabilities and offbalance sheet risks.
+In this respect, the Audit Committee received information on and assessed the security control systems of the Company's information and/or technological systems (cybersecurity) at its meeting of October 13, 2021.